udecode/plate/BREAKING_CHANGES.md

   Those Slate types should be replaced by the new types:

   - `Editor` -> `TEditor<V extends Value>`
+    - Note that `TEditor` methods are not typed based on `Value` as it would introduce a circular dependency.
+You can use `getTEditor(editor)` to get the editor with typed methods.
   - `ReactEditor` -> `TReactEditor<V extends Value>`
   - `HistoryEditor` -> `THistoryEditor<V extends Value>`
   - `EditableProps` -> `TEditableProps<V extends Value>`